-All transactions that fall within the scope of EP undergo an initial environmental and social risk screening (using a checklist) conducted by the business.
-Typically for project finance deals, the business is supported by a suitably qualified technical advisor, who opines on the potential environmental and social effects, compliance with environmental laws and regulations and with the EP.
+All transactions that fall within the scope of EP undergo an initial environmental and social risk screening (using a questionnaire) conducted by the business.
+Typically for project finance deals, the business is supported by a suitably qualified technical advisor, who provides an opinion on the potential environmental and social effects, compliance with environmental laws and regulations – and with the EP.

-The requirements of the EP are embedded in the bank’s ESE risk management policy.
+The requirements of the EP are embedded in the bank’s Reputational Risk Policy.

 The EP use a scale of categorisation – A to C – to determine the scale of environmental and social impacts, with Category A being projects with the highest impacts and Category C the lowest.
-Six of the Project Finance transactions were Category B, and the remaining one was Category C. The Project-Related Corporate Loans were both Category B.
+Six of the Project Finance transactions were Category B, and the remaining two were Category C.